 Or better yet, if you are in a niche industry trying focusing on a broad keyword in your domain.

-Moz has a great guide on how to structure your domain.
+Moz has a great guide to creating and structuring your domain.

-Another way to find an available or free domain name is to look at domain auction sites like Sedo or Flippa; this is a particularly viable option if you want to start a business online and are willing to take over an existing domain that already has traffic and solid backlinks.
+Another way to register a domain and find an available or free domain names are to look at domain auction sites like Sedo or Flippa; this is a particularly viable option if you want to start a business online and are willing to take over an existing domain name that already has website traffic and solid backlinks.

-We suggest always purchasing your own domain if you are making a website for your business, since it looks more trustworthy and professional.
+We suggest to register a domain name on your own if you are making a website for your business, since it looks more trustworthy and professional.

-Whatever domain you choose, make it easy to type, simple to pronounce in your language or the main language that your audience speaks, and as short as possible.
+Whenever you register a domain name, make it easy to type, simple to pronounce in your language or the main language that your audience speaks, and as short as possible.

 This way, your domain is not compromised in anyway.